skyegallup/combat-cubed/README.md

 # Feature Progress

 - New items:
-  - [ ] Bolas: throwable that applies Snare for 5 seconds
+  - [X] Bolas: throwable that applies Snare for 5 seconds
-    - [ ] Has a 4 second cooldown
+    - [X] Has a 4 second cooldown
+    - [ ] TODO: implement textures and animations
   - [X] Slings: weapon for throwing certain throwable items further
     - [X] Pebbles as ammo
     - [X] Firing potions from slings